Blended Retirement System (BRS): An Overview

 What is the Blended Retirement System (BRS)?

-The BRS was one of the most significant changes to the compensation system since World War Two.
+The new system blends the traditional legacy retirement pension with a defined contribution benefit that is applied to the service member’s Thrift Savings Plan (TSP) account.
+It is one of the most significant changes to the compensation system since World War Two.

 Eligibility for Blended Retirement System

 Your eligibility depends on when you joined the service.
+If you:

-- joined on or after January 1st, 2018, you are automatically enrolled into the BRS.
+- Joined on or after January 1st, 2018 – you are automatically enrolled into the BRS.
 That will be your retirement plan.

-- have served on active duty with 12+ years before December 31st, 2017, you will be grandfathered into the legacy retirement system.
+- Have served on active duty with 12+ years before December 31st, 2017, you will be grandfathered into the legacy retirement system.
 Nothing will change for you.

-- have served on active duty with less than 12 years, as of December 31st, 2017, you are grandfathered under the legacy retirement system but may choose to opt into the BRS.
+- Have served on active duty with less than 12 years, as of December 31st, 2017, you are grandfathered under the legacy retirement system but may choose to opt into the BRS.
 The opt-in period is from January 1st-December 31st, 2018.
 You will not be moved to the BRS unless you request to do so.

 - If your commissioning date or when you will be placed in pay status occurs after the 2018 opt-in window, you’ll have 30 days upon commissioning to opt-in to the BRS.
 If you enter an academy or sign your service contract on or after January 1st, 2018, your retirement plan will be the BRS.